Jarrett Payton

 Jarrett Walter Payton (born December 26, 1980) is an American former professional football running back.
 He is the son of Walter Payton.
 Payton was previously signed as an undrafted free agent by the National Football League (NFL)'s Tennessee Titans.
 Payton also played for the Amsterdam Admirals, Montreal Alouettes and Toronto Argonauts.
-Payton hosts his own internet radio show named the Jarrett Payton Show on ChicagolandSportsRadio.com.
-He also holds anchor positions for WGN-TV.
+Payton co-hosts mornings at WSCR in Chicago and hosts The Jarrett Payton Show on ChicagolandSportsRadio.com.
+He also anchored for WGN-TV in Chicago.

 Early life

 Payton played high school soccer and football at St. Viator High School.
 In his first two years of high school, he opted for soccer and earned All-State player honors.
 As a senior in high school Payton accounted for 2,842 all-purpose yards while playing quarterback, tailback, and wide receiver (passed for 1,088 yards and rushed for another 1,345 yards).
 He was rated the No. 58 overall prospect in the nation by The Sporting News and named the No. 5 athlete in the Midwest Region by PrepStar.